 Your most cherished kitchen tool?

-I get asked this a lot… I don’t have a lot of kitchen tools, because I am a basic cook, but those microplane graters are pretty indispensible.
+I get asked this a lot… I don’t have a lot of kitchen tools, because I am a basic cook, but those microplane graters are pretty indispensable.
 I also love my metal pastry scraper.

 Where does your love for food come from?

-I’ll have to ask a shrink that some day.
+I’ll have to ask a shrink that someday.

 When was the last time you cooked for a loved one?
 What did you make?